-STEP COMPONENT OBTAINING AN ELIGIBILITY PERIOD AND SCHEDULING YOUR TEST DATE ADDITIONAL INFORMATION STEPS 1 AND 2 CK When applying for the examination, you must select a three-month eligibility period during which you wish to test (e.g., January - March).
+STEP COMPONENT OBTAINING AN ELIGIBILITY PERIOD AND SCHEDULING YOUR TEST DATE ADDITIONAL INFORMATION STEPS 1 AND 2 CK When applying for the examination, you must select an eligibility period during which you wish to test.
 Once your registration is complete, a scheduling permit with your eligibility period will be issued.
-You will receive an e-mail with instructions for accessing your permit.
+You will receive your scheduling permit via email.
 After obtaining the scheduling permit, you may visit the Prometric website to schedule a test date.
 Scheduling may not be available more than six months in advance.
 You are permitted to reschedule within your eligibility period; you must pay a fee if you make a change during the 30 calendar days before your scheduled appointment.
 If you are unable to test within your eligibility period, contact the organization that registered you for your examination to inquire about a one-time contiguous eligibility period extension.
 A fee is charged for this service.
 If you do not take the examination within your original or extended eligibility period, you must reapply by submitting a new application and fee(s).
 Fees are nonrefundable and nontransferable.
-STEP 2 CS When you apply for Step 2 CS, you are assigned a 12-month eligibility period that begins when your application is accepted and your eligibility is verified.
-Once your registration is complete, a scheduling permit with your eligibility period will be issued.
-You will receive an e-mail with instructions for accessing your permit.
-After obtaining the scheduling permit, you may visit the USMLE website to schedule your test date.
-Once your eligibility period is assigned, it cannot be changed or extended.
-Please check the Step 2 CS Score Reporting Schedule before scheduling a testing appointment if you need your results by a specific deadline.
-Test centers fill quickly.
-Scheduling at least six months in advanced is advisable.
-You are permitted to reschedule within your eligibility period; you must pay a fee if you make a change during the 14 calendar days before your scheduled appointment.
-If you do not take the examination within your eligibility period, you must reapply by submitting a new application and examination fee.
-Fees are nonrefundable and nontransferable.
-STEP 3 When applying for an examination, you must select a three-month eligibility period during which you wish to test (e.g., January - March).
+STEP 3 When applying for an examination, you must select an eligibility period during which you wish to test.
 Once your application is processed, a scheduling permit with your eligibility period will be issued.
-You will receive an e-mail with instructions for accessing your permit.
+You will receive your scheduling permit via email.
 After obtaining the scheduling permit, you may visit the Prometric website to schedule your test dates.
 You are permitted to reschedule within your eligibility period; you must pay a fee if you make a change during the 30 calendar days before your scheduled appointment.
 If you are unable to test within your eligibility period, contact FSMB to inquire about a one-time contiguous eligibility period extension.
 A fee is charged for this service.
 Visit the FSMB website for more information on eligibility period extensions.
 If you do not take the examination within your original or extended eligibility period, you must reapply by submitting a new application and fee(s).
 Fees are nonrefundable and nontransferable.